Building Blocks for Sustainable Communities

 In addition to the EPA Building Blocks assistance described on this page, EPA provides grants to nonprofit organizations to provide similar assistance to communities.
 Learn more about the grantees' programs.

 Assistance from EPA

-Each technical assistance project in a community will include:
+Each technical assistance project in a community will involve a team of EPA-led experts and will include:

 - Public engagement through a one- to two-day workshop.